b4oshany/Vecni-PHP/README.md

 -----------

 Vecni is a light-weight PHP micro-framework that utilizes url dispatching to server files instead of filesystem url resolution.
-It utilizes Twig, which is equivalent to Jinja2 templates for advance template management.
+It utilizes Twig, which is equivalent to Python Jinja2 templates for advance template management.

 The aim of Vecni is to allow fast development and separate developers and designers task from each other